tribshms/rtdocs/docs/man/References.rst

 References
 =============

-The tRIBS model has substantial record of peer-reviewed publications.
+The tRIBS model has a substantial record of peer-reviewed publications.
 The sections below provide the key references for the model code released under the `tRIBS Github Page <https://github.com/tribshms>`_as well as the model application carried out in different watersheds and for varying purposes.

-Getting Started with Docker
+Model References
 ---------------------------

 tRIBS Model References